-&lt;sup>13 During an official NATO PA visit in 1994 to a partner country, the Minister of Defence pointed to the civilians accompanying him as proof of civilian control.
-It was later pointed out that these 'civilians' had been in uniform until the previous day.
+13 During an official NATO PA visit in 1994 to a Partner country, the minister of defense pointed to the civilians accompanying him as proof of civilian control.
+It was later pointed out that these "civilians" had been in uniform until the previous day.

 The final verdict has to be that all military actions are accountable at some stage to the political side.
-But this begs the question at what stage should politicians exercise direct influence?
-Or to put it more directly, when should political judgement and authority take precedence over that of the military?
+But this begs the question, At what stage should politicians exercise direct influence?
+Or to put it more directly, when should political judgment and authority take precedence over that of the military?
 This is not an easy line to define and there are a number of areas where it easily becomes blurred.
-The following are illustrative examples of areas where political and military interests are often in collision.
+The following are examples of areas where political and military interests are often in collision.

-4.5 Rules of Engagement (ROE)

-ROE's are guidelines for the military in carrying out their mission and which define their scope of action taking full account of the political context.
-These cover a wide range of activities from strategic to operational and frequently give rise to frustration between the military and political sides.
-At the level of grand strategy, the competing tensions between military and political requirements is best illustrated by the Cuban Missile crisis.
+Rules of Engagement (ROE): ROEs are guidelines for the military in carrying out their mission that define their scope of action, taking full account of the political context.
+These cover a wide range of activities, from strategic to operational, and frequently give rise to friction between the military and political sides.
+At the level of grand strategy, the competing tensions between military and political requirements are best illustrated by the Cuban missile crisis.
 The American military sought to establish the line at which Soviet ships had to stop beyond the range of MiG fighters from Cuba, but that would have reduced the decision time for Soviet leadership.
-The political requirement to provide more time but which increased the risk to US forces won the day.
+The political requirement to provide the Soviets more time - which increased the risk to U.S. forces - won the day.

-Admiral Sandy Woodward, leading his Task Force towards the Falklands and uncertain about the interpretation of the ROE's he has been given, provides a graphic description of a Commander's frustration:

-...the picture is gloomy.
-The politicians are probably going to tie my hands behind my back and then be angry when I fail to pull their beastly irons out of the fire for them.
+Admiral Sandy Woodward, leading his Task Force towards the Falklands and uncertain about the interpretation of the ROE's he had been given, provides a graphic description of a Commander's frustration: "The picture is gloomy.
+The politicians are probably going to tie my hands behind my back and then be angry when I fail to pull their beastly irons out of the fire for them."14